 I wonder where this question comes from: if you were silly enough to plant into say fresh chicken manure, or compost that was still 60C/130F when spread, plants will grow poorly.
 In my experience and the experience of everyone I speak to who uses mature compost, including half rotted manure, plants are fine.
-I have never seen an issue with say trees or roses, where compost buts against their trunk or stem, although I have heard of it.
+I have never seen an issue with say trees or roses, where compost buts against their trunk or stem.

 No!! even though the compost you make is often healthier and better for plants than what you buy.
 Few of us can make enough for the whole garden.

 Homemade compost is often high in beneficial microbes, and I value it highly for that.
 It’s precious.

 I also spread purchased composts, including some old animal manures.

 At Homeacres I buy potting compost for propagation.
 Sometimes this is called potting soil, just to confuse matters, and indeed John Innes composts do contain loam, which is soil!
 They are useful for filling beds but give variable results for seedlings, because they are a franchised recipe fabricated by different suppliers.

 Most is fine, except I would not use manure from battery farms because of cruelty and antibiotics etc. However there is an issue with a small percentage of horse manure.

 A few farmers spread a weedkiller based on aminopyralid, a poison which stays on hay and is excreted by the horse, then only decomposes when in contact with soil organisms.
 It harms legumes and solanums in particular.
 Therefore you can test for it’s presence by sowing peas, beans or potatoes in horse manure before taking delivery.